svalgaard/docker-hello-world/README.md

 `denied: requested access to the resource is denied`, you must first login using `docker login`.

-If your code is on GitHub, a better solution is to setup a build trigger which automatically pulls updates from GitHub to docker.
+If your code is on GitHub, a better solution is to setup a build trigger which automatically pulls updates from GitHub to Docker.